Dating back to antiquity and the Byzantine period, the Benaki Museum’s collection gives a captivating overview of Greek history throughout the ages.

 Why Athens Tips:

-- Every Thursday and Saturday the museum is open until 12 midnight and you can finish off your visit at their restaurant which has views over the Acropolis and the National Gardens
+- Every Thursday the museum is open until 12 midnight and you can finish off your visit at their restaurant which has views over the Acropolis and the National Gardens

 - The Byzantine and War Museums are both within walking distance to the Benaki Museum